Face masks during the COVID-19 pandemic: United States

 Masks were still in short supply in late September, eight months into the pandemic.
 The Defense Production Act powers that averted a ventilator shortage were not used as extensively to increase N95 production, despite outcry from healthcare workers.
 Even though 3M has increased domestic production from 20 million to 95 million masks a month, they say "the demand is more than we, and the entire industry, can supply for the foreseeable future."

-N95 manufacturers and other companies have been reluctant to invest more in domestic mask production because manufacturing in the United States is not profitable for them.
+N95 manufacturers and other companies were reluctant to invest more in domestic mask production because manufacturing in the United States is not profitable for them.
 There are some American companies who can shift production temporarily to meet the demand for masks but most of them have not received any funding through the DPA.
 Some have taken the initiative but there were problems with the fit of the masks and obtaining regulatory approvals.
 3M and other N95 manufacturers have not entered into any corporate partnerships to share intellectual property or increase N95 production.

 Trump gave Rear Admiral John Polowczyk the responsibility for PPE logistics.
 Polowczyk said he believed "hospital systems are making management decisions that might lead to an appearance that we still don't have masks, which is the farthest from the truth."

 By February 2021, suppliers had increased production but not enough to meet demand.
 Companies cited concerns about post-pandemic demand as a reason for not entering the market.
 Hospitals increased supplies, but even at well-funded hospitals, healthcare workers could be expected to wear their masks for up to a month.
 Counterfeits continued to pose problems for purchasers.
 Numerous calls by public health experts had been made to provide high-filtration masks such as N95s or their equivalents to the general public in high-risk settings.

-On 19 January 2022, the Biden administration is reported to begin freely providing 400 million N95 masks in the United States.
+On 19 January 2022, the Biden administration was reported to have begun freely providing 400 million N95 masks in the United States.